chasemp/GoodForm/security_posture_analysis_instructions.md

 ```

 **OSV Analysis Scoring**:
-- **UNSAFE**: Any unfixed CRITICAL vulnerabilities OR ≥5 unfixed HIGH vulnerabilities
+- **DANGEROUS FORM, ARR**: Any unfixed CRITICAL vulnerabilities OR ≥5 unfixed HIGH vulnerabilities
-- **QUESTIONABLE**: 1-4 unfixed HIGH vulnerabilities OR ≥10 unfixed MEDIUM vulnerabilities
+- **QUESTIONABLE FORM**: 1-4 unfixed HIGH vulnerabilities OR unfixed CRITICAL/HIGH vulnerabilities older than 90 days
-- **REASONABLE**: Only LOW/MEDIUM vulnerabilities with available fixes
+- **REASONABLY GOOD FORM**: Only LOW/MEDIUM vulnerabilities OR recent vulnerabilities with available fixes

+**Note**: Medium severity vulnerabilities alone do not warrant QUESTIONABLE FORM classification unless they are part of a broader pattern of poor security maintenance.

 #### 2.2 Secret Detection Analysis